jrmontag/AnalyzeBoulder-GnipDS/README.md

 Data Scientist, Gnip (@Gnip)

+10-minute overview of data science at Gnip.

-Requires beamer, compiled with pdflatex in TeXworks on OS X
+(Requires beamer, compiled with pdflatex in TeXworks on OS X)